d3x0r/STFRPhysics/whitepaper.md

-Other existing models of rotation are limited to 0-2pi; this is only 1/2 of the rotation space; there's lots of talk about 'double covering' of spherical coordinate systems, but there is no 'covering' except when the rotation is projected to a sphere and used to curve space at some time; although it should be noted that the phrase would be 'infinite covering' of projected rotations, since for every +6π project as basis frame or representation of the rotation.
+Other existing models of rotation are limited to 0-2pi; this is only 1/2 of the rotation space; there's lots of talk about 'double covering' of spherical coordinate systems, but there is no 'covering' except when the rotation is projected to a sphere and used to curve space at some time; although it should be noted that the phrase would be 'infinite covering' of projected rotations, for every +6π project as basis frame or representation of the rotation.

 These coordinates offer the flexibility to model rotation at any time T and not just at tick 1; a rotation matrix or a quaternion are limited to representing the single